Kerry Carpenter Player Props: Tigers vs. Royals

 Kerry Carpenter At The Plate

-- Carpenter has driven in a run in 14 games this year (28.0%), including eight games with more than one RBI (16.0%).
-He has also driven home three or more of his team's runs in four contests.
+- Carpenter has driven in a run in 15 games this year (29.4%), including eight games with more than one RBI (15.7%).
+He has also driven in three or more of his team's runs in four contests.

+- He has scored in 17 of 51 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.